Here are some answers to common questions about playlists in Windows Media Player.

 In the Player, a playlist is a type of list that contains one or more digital media files.
 Playlists can contain any combination of songs, videos, or pictures.
 Playlists are a great way to group items that you like to listen to or watch frequently.
 For example, if you like to listen to certain songs while you relax in the evening, you can create a playlist that contains just those songs.
 You can also use playlists to group items that you want to burn to a CD or sync to a portable device.
 For example, you could create a playlist of your favorite holiday songs and then burn that playlist to an audio CD to play at a party.

 The contents of a regular playlist do not change unless you manually add or remove items from the playlist.
-When you add, remove, or change items in your library, the contents of an auto playlist change automatically according to criteria that you have specified.
-For example, you could create an auto playlist of all of the songs in your library by your favorite singer that you've rated four stars or higher.
-The contents of that auto playlist would change automatically if you ever change the rating of one of that singer's songs in your library, or if you added or removed a song by that singer.
+When you add, remove, or change items in your Player Library, the contents of an auto playlist change automatically according to criteria that you have specified.
+For example, you could create an auto playlist of all of the songs in your Player Library by your favorite singer that you've rated four stars or higher.
+The contents of that auto playlist would change automatically if you ever change the rating of one of that singer's songs, or if you added or removed a song by that singer.

 Items in a playlist can be dimmed by skipping them during playback.
-For information about how items can be dimmed by skipping them, see the procedure about skipping items in a playlist in Create or change a regular playlist.
+For more information about how items can be dimmed by skipping them, see Create or change a regular playlist in Windows Media Player.

 If the playlist is located on a web server, then you can't expand it to view individual items.
 However, you can advance through items in the playlist by clicking the Next and Previous buttons.